ZhanPhty/dst-mod-strong-cleaner/README.md

 **Backup your `whitelist.txt` and `blacklist.txt` because these two file will be emptied after mod update.**

 ## Changelog

+### Version 1.7.4

+- Add the feature of manual cleaning.

 ### Version 1.7.3